godatadriven/godatadriven-blog/content/public-data-science-accelerator.md

 We developed a unique program consisting of twelve lectures and twelve hands-on sessions that provide a full overview of modern day Data Science and called it the Data Science Accelerator Program.
 What makes this Data Science Accelerator Program so unique is the combination of in-depth and hands-on lectures in combination with workshops that put theory into practice.

+# Launch of the public Data Science Accelerator Program

 Today, we are proud to announce that the Data Science Accelerator Program is available for individual Data Scientists to participate.
-The first public Data Science Accelerator Program is scheduled to start on September 14, 2016.
+The first public Data Science Accelerator Program is scheduled to start on *September 14, 2016*.

 <table align=center>
     <tr>